 Brands have stopped considering social media to be just like any other medium of communication since millennials have started treating social platforms as one-stop-shops for all of their daily needs.

 In other words, with the exponential increase of social media users and shifting consumption patterns, brands have started redefining their social media strategies.
-Social media has now become a dedicated marketing and sales channel.
+Spurred by changes made by the social network platforms, social media has now become a dedicated marketing and sales channel.

 On top of this, the platform is seeing more than 100 million photos and videos uploaded to it every day, many of which are posted by millennials, showing that brands need to ensure they are leveraging social media platforms for this audience.